Solar Panels in Texas

 While these savings may not sound very big, they will increase over time in Texas.
 Utility company companies will continue to raise their rates, but your leasing costs would increase by a smaller amount.
 This will amount to increased savings over time.
 The latest estimates are that the average Texas homeowner will save roughly $7,200 over the course of a 20-year lease.
 One other benefit is that the installation company will be responsible for all maintenance costs, so you will not have to worry about any out of pocket expenses.

-Let us crunch the numbers for you in a bit more detail.
-Take a look at the following scenario:
+Let us take a look at the following scenario:

 These estimates provide you with a good picture as to the benefits and advantages of leasing.
 While the average electric bill before solar is approaching nearly $2,000 that will be lowered by almost one thousand dollars.